-Special Magistrate hearings are scheduled for the third Monday of each month at 2:00 p.m. in the auditorium of the Sunrise Police Department's Code Enforcement Unit, located at 1607 NW 136 Avenue, Building B. (Please follow posted signs.)
+Special Magistrate hearings are scheduled for the third Monday of each month at 2:00 p.m. in the auditorium of the Community Development Department, Code Enforcement Division, located at 1607 NW 136 Avenue, Building B. (Please follow posted signs.)
 For additional information, contact the Clerk to the Special Magistrate at (954) 572-2347.

 Common Code Violations

 For descriptions of the City's most common code violations, please refer to the division's Baker's Dozen, listed below.
 Details can be found in the City's complete Code of Ordinances, provided online at www.municode.com.

 • According to Section 9-31(a)(1) of City Code, all yards, swale areas, walkways, driveways, parking areas, vacant lots and landscaped areas must be free of refuse and debris.

 • According to Section 12-5, all garbage and/or debris must be placed in sturdy plastic bags and securely tied before being placed in a trashcan or dumpster.

 • According to Section 9-31-(a)(2), vacant land at least 300' from a developed residential parcel must not have grass or weed growth over 12" in height.

 • According to Section 9-31-(a)(3), vacant or developed land within 300' of a developed residential parcel must not have grass or weed growth over 6" in height.

 • According to Section 7-27(1), any person who maintains a permanent business location or branch office within the City must obtain a local business tax receipt.